Hands-On Review Of Castor 927 Ester Based Two-Stroke Oil

 Maxima Racing Oils has taken the refinement process as far as it can go while still keeping its castor oil mostly natural.
 Yes, I understand that when refining an organic material to match the performance of full synthetic oil, unnatural chemicals are used, but Maxima has managed to keep Castor 927 as natural as possible.

-The main drawback of using castor-based 2-stroke oil is residue build-up.
+The main drawback of using castor based 2-stroke oil is residue build-up.
 Fortunately, gunk building up in your cylinder is no longer the issue that it used to be, thanks to the advanced refinement processes available today.
 Yes, some residue will build up in your cylinder, but it won’t be enough to cause you problems.

 This claim is based on servicing your cylinder at regular maintenance intervals.
 If you never perform maintenance, your bike, cylinder residue build-up will be the least of your problems.
 Click here for a great price on a new piston!

-Again, Maxima has worked their magic and has almost eliminated this issue.
+Again, Maxima has worked their magic and have almost eliminated this issue.
 The shelf characteristics of Castor 927 stay consistent from around 20, up to 105 degrees.
 That being said, the shelf qualities of ANY 2-Stroke oil will change once mixed.

 That said, I have taken Castor 927 from 10 degrees in Minnesota to 115 degrees in Texas, riding the same dirt bike with consistent performance.